AjayKMehta/template-dotnet/README.md

 All build outputs from all projects are saved in `./artifacts/bin`, separated by project.
 For more information, see [Artifacts output layout](https://learn.microsoft.com/en-us/dotnet/core/sdk/artifacts-output).

+## Dependabot

+There is a config file for Dependabot to manage dependency updates for Nuget packages, GitHub actions and .NET SDK versions.
+Please modify as needed.

+See [Dependabot options reference](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference) for details about config options.

 ## CI/CD

 There are several GitHub workflows for CI defined.
 Feel free to modify them as needed.